QuantumFusion-network/qf-solochain/README.md

 To compile a program, run `make pvm-prog-<progname>` where `<progname>` is the name of the program to be compiled.
 For example, `make pvm-prog-calc`.
 The `.polkavm` file will be generated in `output/`.

 After that you can use the `make run` to run the node.
-Then go to UI Polkadot.js and call the extrisinc `qfPolkaVM`.
+Then go to UI Polkadot.js and call the extrinsic `qfPolkaVM`.
 Then run functions:

 - `upload(programBlob)` and upload the `.polkavm` blob